The Arc-Floer conjecture for plane curves: Comparing (co)homologies

 \begin{proof}[Proof of Theorem \ref{main-result}] There are isomorphisms

-The first isomorphism is a standard fact about cohomology, while the second isomorphism follows from the degeneration of the McLean spectral sequence in Proposition \ref{degeneration-braches}.
-An important observation is that the pieces $\F_{\tilde{C}^{[j]}}$ do not contribute to the Floer homology.
-Indeed, in this case $\partial^+ \F_{\tilde{C}^{[j]}}$ is just one of the two boundary components of the cylinder, and hence the relative homology is zero.
+The first isomorphism follows immediately from Corollary \ref{contact-loci-decomposition}, while the second isomorphism follows from the degeneration of the McLean spectral sequence in Proposition \ref{degeneration-braches}.
+An important observation is that the pieces $\F_{\widetilde{C}^{[j]}}$ do not contribute to the Floer homology.
+Indeed, in this case the piece $\F_{\widetilde{C}^{[j]}}$ is a cylinder, and the subset $\partial^+ \F_{\widetilde{C}^{[j]}}$ is one its boundary components.
+Then the claim follows because the homology of a cylinder relative to one of its boundary components is zero.
+Now Proposition \ref{piecewise-isomorphisms} and Lemma \ref{shift-computation} give the result. \end{proof}

-Note that we did not need to compute the value of the action associated to the abstract contact open book $(\F, \lambda, \varphi^m)$ at the sets $B_{m,R}, \F_E$.
-This is because if the value of the action at $B_{m,R}$ (resp. $\F_E$) changes, then the relative homology of $B_{m,R}$ (resp. $\F_E$) appears in a different column of the $E^1$ page, but with the same total degree.
-Since we have $E^1$ degeneration such a shift does not affect the result.
-Nevertheless, the interested reader may find the value of the action (expressed in terms of a $\mu$-ample divisor) in \cite[Proposition 7.2]{bobadilla2022}.